 We incorporate our patented and proprietary technologies into a number of drug candidates currently under development either in-house or with biotechnology and pharmaceutical collaborators in order to create what we believe will be the next-generation of biologic drugs and therapeutics.
-While we primarily focus on researching and developing orphan oncology drugs, we also have significant economic and ownership interests in drugs being developed by our collaborators to treat, among others, hemophilia and anemia.
-Our patent portfolio spans four core proprietary technologies including two platforms, small molecules and biologics.
-The figure below depicts our current intellectual property, technologies and drug candidates.
+While we primarily focus on researching and developing orphan oncology drugs, we also have significant ownership or other economic interests in drugs being developed by our collaborators.

 PolyXen is a patent-protected platform technology for creating proprietary, next-generation protein therapeutics by attaching polysialic acid (PSA), a biodegradable polymer found in living systems, to existing protein or peptide therapeutics, which can improve their pharmacological properties.

 Attachment of PSA (polysialylation) to a therapeutic increases its apparent size, which reduces systemic clearance rates, while shielding the protein from other degradation pathways.
 The PolyXen platform permits optimization of a target therapeutic's pharmacological properties, by controlling the amount, size, and sites of attachment of the PSA polymers.